-Allen Jay Prep Academy offers middle school students an alternative to traditional instruction.
-Designed to provide an energetic learning environment with high structure, this GCS magnet program is based on five pillars: character and service, academic rigor, innovative instruction, leadership development, and effort and commitment.
+Allen Jay Prepatory Academy offers middle school students an alternative to traditional instruction.
+Designed to provide an energetic learning environment with high structure, this GCS choice program is based on five pillars: character and service, academic rigor, innovative instruction, leadership development, and effort and commitment.
 The use of music and movement serves to engage students and as an alternative means for learning and demonstrating knowledge.
 The curriculum will focus on literacy and college preparation, and emphasize structure and positive reinforcement.
 Instructional practices are designed to increase engagement, build independence, and stimulate higher-order thinking for students.
 The school will have extended school days and an extended school year, and families should be able to commit to these components.
 The Academy serves scholars in grades 5-8.

-THE ACADEMY AT LINCOLN
+THE ACADEMY AT LINCOLN PERFORMING VISUAL ARTS AND GLOBAL STUDIES